smile921/wunki.org/posts/2011-04-05-solid-freebsd-server-foundation.md

 ---
 title: Solid FreeBSD Server: the Foundation
-description: FreeBSD is my distro of choice whenever I need a server.
+summary: FreeBSD is my distro of choice whenever I need a server.
 This guide shows how to build a solid FreeBSD server from scratch.
 tags: freebsd, server, guide
 keywords: freebsd, server, basic, security, setup, ec2, brightbox
 ---